ljbennett62/Create-basic-conveyor-belt-using-IoTdevice-20170928033237662/README.md

 ## Step 2B - Build a Raspberry Pi-powered conveyor belt

-The Raspberry Pi solution is built using the Python client libraries at: [https://github.com/ibm-watson-iot/iot-python](https://github.com/ibm-watson-iot/iot-python){: new_window}
+The Raspberry Pi solution is built using the Python client libraries at: [https://github.com/ibm-watson-iot/iot-python](https://github.com/ibm-watson-iot/iot-python)

 ### Schematic diagram for the circuit